ansys/pydpf-composites/README.rst

 #.
 Run tests with a Docker container:

-    Follow the steps in `Getting The DPF Server Docker Image`_ to get and run the dpf docker image.
+    Follow the steps in `Getting The DPF Server Docker Image`_ to get and run the DPF docker image.
 Run the tests with the following command

     .. code:: bash